Enter your work email. Our engineering team will review the product and send the available data or selection guidance.

 Use this decision matrix when you’re choosing a 45° dovetail fixture for 5-axis machining and a zero-point clamping stack.
 It’s a fast way to align part size, cutting load, and automation needs.

-Tip: If you’re building a palletized cell, pair the fixture with a zero-point plate so stations can be exchanged without re-indicating.
+Tip: If you’re building a palletized cell, pair the fixture with a zero-point plate so station exchange, touch-off, and requalification follow the validated process.

 5-Side Machining Best Practices